 P4 – Compressor Drive Error / High Temperature

-A P4 error code will usually be concerned with your mini splits compressor system, housed within the outdoor unit.
-When the compressor drive is not working, the most likely cause is excessively high temperatures.
-A high temperature at the discharge line may also result in a P4 code.
+A P4 error code will most times be related to your mini-splits compressor system, found within the outdoor unit.
+When the compressor drive is not working, the most likely culprit is excessively high temperatures.
+A high temperature at the discharge line may also trigger a P4 code.

 P6 – Compressor Switch Open or Drive Board Failure

-Your mini split system will have computer boards that make sure the indoor and outdoor units can communicate with one another.
-If the drive board is malfunctioning, a P6 error code is common.
+Your mini-split system will have computer boards that make sure the indoor and outdoor units can communicate with one another.
+If the drive board is damaged, a P6 error code is common.

-When temperatures rise above safe levels, a safety switch should protect the electrical components of your mini split system, including any components that manage the outdoor compressor.
-If this switch is open, the P6 code could appear.
+When temperatures rise above safe levels, a safety switch will protect the electrical components of your mini-split system, including any components that manage the outdoor compressor.
+If this switch is open, the P6 code can appear.
 You may also find the P6 code if the compressor is facing high or low pressure issues.

 Check the Manual for Your Specific Model

-Remember that in general, error codes are specific to each model of a Lennox mini split system.
-Your manual will provide a guide for these error codes and what they can mean.
-But as many of these codes stem from electrical problems, professional experience is often required.
+Don’t forget that in general, error codes are specific to each model of a Lennox mini-split system.
+Your manual will provide a guide for these error codes and what they should mean.
+But since many of these codes refer to electrical problems, professional experience is usually required.

-HCE Systems Inc can deliver fast and affordable ductless mini split repair.
-Whether you own a mini split AC system or a mini split heat pump, our technicians can quickly diagnose your specific problem.
+HCE Systems can deliver fast and affordable ductless mini-split repair.
+Whether you own a mini-split AC system or a mini-split heat pump, our technicians can quickly identify your specific problem.

-For some problems, repairs might not be worth it.
-But that doesn’t mean the mini split replacement process has to be stressful.
-We can provide equally effective mini split installation in Norton, bringing your new system online with little to no comfort disruption.
+For some problems, repairs may not be worth it.
+But that doesn’t mean the mini-split replacement process has to be stressful.
+We can provide equally effective mini-split installation in Norton, bringing your new system online with minimal comfort disruption.